Share this page

 The main source for information about Red is the Red language homepage.

-The source can be found on github.
+The source can be found on GitHub.

 The Red/System language specification can be found here.